NaraCat/pygame/docs/reST/ref/math.rst

    .. method:: dot

-      | :sl:`calculates the dot- or scalar-product with the other vector`
+      | :sl:`calculates the dot- or scalar-product with the other vector.`
       | :sg:`dot(Vector2) -> float`

       This operation also can be performed using the ``*`` operator: